We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 The annual extract is the dataset taken from the main deaths database from which tabulations are derived.
 Sometimes it is referred to as the "standard" extract.

-In the International Classification of Diseases (ICD), tenth edition, assault refers to homicide and injuries inflicted by another person with intent to injure or kill, by any means (excluding deaths from legal intervention and operations of war).
+In the International Classification of Diseases (ICD), 10th edition, assault refers to homicide and injuries inflicted by another person with intent to injure or kill, by any means (excluding deaths from legal intervention and operations of war).

 Bridge coding is an exercise in which the same group of deaths are independently classified according to two different classifications or coding methods.